decepulis/minimal-webpack-boilerplate/README.md

 _(runs `webpack --config webpack.prod.js"`)_

 ## Adding Web Pages
-- `src/styles/` contans pages' styles as .css or .scss
+- `src/styles/` contains pages' styles as .css or .scss
   - Webpack automatically detects .css or .scss files
 - `src/scripts` contains pages' scripts as ES6 .js
   - Webpack must be told to watch these files by adding them to the `entry` section of `webpack.common.js`
   - The format for the `entry` section is `{ chunk_name: './src/scripts/chunk_file.js }`
-- `src/pages` contains pages' markup, as either .hbs (handlebars templates) or .html (none/lodash templates)
+- `src/pages` contains pages' markup, as either .pug (pug templates) or .html (none/lodash templates)
   - Webpack must be told to watch these files by adding them to the `plugins` section of `webpack.common.js`
     - These files are added using the [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)
     - Scripts for a page can be added by adding the above-defined `chunk-name` to the `chunks` section of the `new HtmlWebpackPlugin({})`